 Taco-bout a craveworthy dish: slices of grilled flank steak that have been basted with chiles in adobo sauce and sweet caramelized onions wrapped in a warm corn tortilla.
 Enough said.
 Get our Chipotle Beef Tacos with Caramelized Onions recipe.

 For those looking to recreate that classic French bistro experience at home, there may be no more iconic dish than steak tartare.
 Because you’re working with uncooked meat here, just remember the quality of the beef is of the utmost importance: Tell the butcher what you’re preparing so they can recommend the best cut.
 We like to use USDA prime tenderloin in this case.
 (Of course, if you want to keep the French bistro theme but aren’t really into the whole chopped raw beef thing, you could always go for a nice steak au poivre.)
 Lean how to make steak tartare.

 No disrespect to that beloved, classic Americana sandwich, the sloppy joe—I’m literally transported back to summer camp just thinking about it—but sometimes it’s fun (and tasty) to break with tradition.
 Here, the average Joe takes a detour through Vietnam and gets a bahn mi makeover: Red curry, lime, and coconut season the ground beef, fresh crunchy veggies like carrot and jicama serve as garnish, and the usual soft bun is swapped out in favor of crusty French bread.
 Get our Red Curry Sloppy Bahn Mi Sandwich recipe.

 Related Reading: How to Make the Most Expensive Steak Sandwich in America

-This post was originally published on May 31, 2018.
-It has been updated with additional links, images, and text.
+This post was originally published in 2018 and has been updated with additional links, images, and text.